Mindset & Lifestyle

 From his birth in New York, through his early years hustling in gin rummy games and being associated with the mafia, to the great triumphs he had in Las Vegas, this movie will take you on one hell of a journey.

-At the same time, the movie is a cautionary tale, teaching us about all the bad things that led to Ungar’s untimely death and all the traps that gambling life carries with it.
+At the same time, the movie is a cautionary tale, teaching us about the bad things that led to Ungar’s untimely death and the traps that the gambling life carries.

 #10 – Kid Poker